Key Takeaways

 At Rula, we know that finding a psychiatric provider who takes your insurance can feel like an overwhelming process.
 So we built our provider-matching program to make it easy to find affordable, in-network psychiatric support in just a few clicks.

 And with Rula, you won’t have to wait weeks or months for an appointment.
-You can access the care you need and schedule your first appointment as early as this week.
+You can access the care you need and schedule your first appointment as soon as tomorrow.

 More From Rula